-When Should You See an Emergency Dentist in Ottawa for Wisdom Teeth Removal?
+When Should You See an Emergency Dentist for Tooth Extraction in Ottawa?

 There are numerous reasons wisdom teeth may need to be removed.
 However, only under certain circumstances, wisdom teeth constitute an emergency requiring an immediate action.

 Here are examples of wisdom teeth complications that require emergency care:

 When wisdom teeth aren’t fully erupted, it is possible for an infection to develop between gums and jaw.
 Food particles and plaque can enter the eruption site, leading to an infection, which will cause pain, swelling, bleeding, and even a high fever.
 If you notice any of these symptoms, you will most likely require an emergency treatment.

 Often, there is simply not enough room in the mouth for a wisdom tooth to emerge normally.
 In such cases, the tooth becomes “impacted”, meaning that it stays below the gumline, causing swelling, pain, and overcrowding.
 Impacted wisdom teeth can also lead to an infection, and may require emergency intervention.

 If you just had your wisdom teeth pulled recently, the surgical site can become infected.
 This could cause swelling, pain, and fever and should be treated as soon as possible in a dental emergency room.